virajbhutada/Walmart-Retail-Analyzer/README.md

 # Walmart Insights Tracker

-Welcome to the Walmart Insights Tracker repository!
 This project is a comprehensive Microsoft Excel dashboard designed to analyze and visualize Walmart retail sales data.
 The dataset includes detailed information about orders, customers, products, and key sales metrics.

+---

 ## Features